Frequently Asked Questions - California Promise

 The registration date for incoming frosh and transfer students is set as part of the admission and orientation process.
-That date is the same regardless of participation in California Promise.
+That date for the first term is the same regardless of participation in California Promise.
 The early registration for California Promise starts your second semester of enrollment at SJSU.
 The early registration time will show up as your registration appointment in MySJSU.

 I have been told it takes five years or more to complete my major.
 Am I eligible for the California Promise?